fgdevelop/TF-Training-BSM-and-Monte-Carlo-European-Option-Pricing/README.md

 # TF Training BSM and Monte Carlo European Option Pricing

 Project involving the creation of a Black-Scholes-Merton (BSM) and Monte Carlo (MC) pricing machine using a deep learning ANN from tensorflow/keras package.
-This project has the goal of implementing a machine capable of pricing European options in order to have a faster performance.
+This project has the goal of implementing a machine capable of pricing European options in order to have a faster performance when compared with the straight forward pricing models application.
 The scripts are organized as it follows:

 - dataset_generator_bsm/_mc.py: Responsible for the creation of the raw datasets for BSM (on dataset_generator_bsm) and MC (on dataset_generator_mc) both follow a similar structure creating a Pandas dataframe where each line  identify a set of features and a target value calculated by one of the two possible models (the model calculators are available on